 Swimming is a great full-body workout which really gets the heart pumping.
 Cardio workouts improve stamina and also strengthen the heart and lungs.
-Cardio workouts are proven to be the most effective type of exercise and burn the most calories.
+They are proven to be the most effective type of exercise and burn the most calories.
 So, if weight-loss is your goal, give swimming a try.

-You can check out this website to find your nearest local pool.
+You can check out swimming.org to find your nearest local pool.

 3 - Walking

 It's also perfect for those who love the outdoors and seeing the landscape.
-If you don't fancy going out for long walks on your own, try doing it with friends or even join a local walking club!
+If you don't fancy going out for long walks on your own, try doing it with friends.
+You could even join a local walking club.

 4 - Cycling